runtime

 runtime: flags -> `<stdout>`

-is an alias for runtime: --builtins
+builtins is an alias for runtime: --builtins:

 builtins -> `<stdout>`